NYC Discrete Math REU

 Beyond doing research work, the participants will get trained in giving math talks, writing rigorous proofs, applying to graduate school, and more.
 After the program ends, we keep supporting the participants for many years, as they continue in their mathematical pursuits.

 While we are serious about our research, we also aim create a supportive and accepting community of people who are enthusiastic about mathematics – people who would continue to support and encourage each other in future years.
 We dedicate time to discuss topics such as having a healthy and fulfilling mathematical careers, how to support the community around you, and so on.
+We are the only REU program with emotional support chickens.

 The program ends at the NYC Summer Math Day, where participants present posters to students from other nearby math programs.
 (Also organized by Jane Street Capital.)
 In the months after the program, most participants attend conferences to present their results.